adc613/IntroToTheWeb/notes/week2/_summary.md

-# Week 1: Setup and intro to HTML/CSS
+# Week 2: More HTML/CSS and into to Typescript

 ## Overview